 Cajun Gun Works CZ P09 Accessories

-Cajun Gun Works was the 2nd company to start supporting the CZ handgun aftermarket in the USA market after CZ Custom.
+The 2nd company to start supporting the CZ handgun aftermarket in the USA market after CZ Custom was Cajun Gun Works.
 Cajun Gun Works makes a variety of spring kits and trigger parts to help you optimize your CZ P09 trigger and action.
 They also offer a variety of CZ P09 OEM parts so they’re a good source to get spares.
 They offer a variety of gunsmithing services so you can send them your gun for trigger work, optic milling, or custom finishing.

 CZ Custom CZ P09 Accessories

 CZ Custom sells a lot of CZ OEM parts if you’re looking for replacement parts they’re a good source.
-They also make their own custom parts for the CZ P09.
 They make both baseplates and magazine extensions.
-They even make a 140mm extension and while it only adds 3 rounds to the 19 round magazine it’ll be legal to shoot in USPSA competition.
+Even a 140mm extension and while it only adds 3 rounds to the 19 round magazine it’ll be legal to shoot in USPSA competition.
 The two coolest products they make are the CZ P09 Magazine well and a flat trigger that’ll work with the CZ Omega DA/SA trigger system.
 They’ll also do full custom work and trigger jobs on the guns.
 They’re really well known for their trigger work and I’m sure their other custom work is solid but it’ll be more conservative than some of the other options.

 Dawson Precision CZ P09 Accessories